How to Leverage Upstream Platform in a SOC

-One of the key groups that uses Upstream’s C4 platform within the customer environment is a security team within the Security Operations Center, or SOC.
+One of the key groups that use The Upstream platform within the customer environment, is a security team within the Vehicle Security Operations Center, or VSOC.
 What we have here in this diagram is a connected car platform powering multiple services at the same time.
 So what we have here are connected vehicles that ultimately connect to an automotive cloud via a mobile network.
 And within this automotive cloud, we have various hosted applications, such as telematics, such as mobile apps, such as LIDAR, and then they’re all powering various services that are offered by either this OEM or fleet.
 What we have here is a SOC, or a Security Operations Center, that’s powered by security analysts leveraging multiple tools, such as workflow solutions or SIEM solutions.
 So now let’s look at how the SOC team would leverage Upstream’s platform in order to create a single source of truth for their automotive cyber security.

 The Upstream C4 platform is data-driven.
 So the first thing that we do is, we collect data from multiple sources, both from in-vehicle sources such as in-vehicle security, from the applications, and from the actual end services that are using this connected vehicle or platform.
 The C4 platform then uses our multiple cyber security engines to detect violations.
 The C4 platform then converts the violations into incidents and sends these incidents into the SIEM or workflow solutions that are being used within the SOC.